 Our amended and restated certificate of incorporation contains provisions that may discourage unsolicited takeover proposals that stockholders may consider to be in their best interests.
-These provisions include a staggered board of directors and the ability of the board of directors to designate the terms of and issue new series of preferred shares, which may make more difficult the removal of management and may discourage transactions that otherwise could involve payment of a premium over prevailing market prices for our securities.
+These provisions include a staggered board of directors and the ability of the board of directors to designate the terms of and issue new series of preferred shares.
 We are also subject to anti-takeover provisions under Delaware law, which could delay or prevent a change of control.
 Together these provisions may make the removal of management more difficult and may discourage transactions that otherwise could involve payment of a premium over prevailing market prices for our securities.